tlinkowski/tlinkowski-superpom/README.md

 -   by [`SuperpomSharedGradlePropertyImportPlugin`](subprojects/pl.tlinkowski.gradle.my.superpom/src/main/kotlin/pl/tlinkowski/gradle/my/superpom/internal/plugin/SuperpomSharedGradlePropertyImportPlugin.kt),
     for all *target* projects

+If a shared property to be imported already exists, it's ignored with a warning.

 #### Direct File Sharing

 Selected files in this project can be directly exported to projects that apply this SuperPOM plugin.
 It can be viewed